edumgt/AWS-Solutions-Architect-Associate/Lambda/README.md

 Pricing: You are charged for the number of times that your code is invoked (requests) and for the time that your code runs

 This service is not for long-running proceses like deep learning or batch jobs.
+If an application needs to run longer than 15 minutes, it's no longer cost effective to use Lambda.
+Instead, consider other solutions.

+Lambda runs your function in multiple Availability Zones to ensure that it is available to process events in case of a service interruption in a single zone.